miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 I need to have the hook for that.
 I need to be able to point to something and go, look!
-That's where file uploads occur, that's how the indexing happens&#151;or whatever it's called in the vector emedding world.
+That's where file uploads occur, that's how the indexing happens—or whatever it's called in the vector emedding world.
 Oh, file uploads!
 And the particular 2 apps I need to plug in pronto.
 Let me talk about those as I evaluate today.